LSU vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Elite Eight

 Miami (FL) Schedule Analysis

-- The Lady Tigers have the most Quadrant 3 wins in the nation based on the RPI (seven).
+- The Lady Tigers have the most Quadrant 3 wins in the country according to the RPI (seven).

 Miami (FL) 2022-23 Best Wins